On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Results

 \subsection{Melting subsurface water ice in equilibrium with the atmosphere}

 \citeA{Costard2002} proposed that subsurface ice present even below the diurnal thermal skin depth could melt as diurnal mean temperatures on 30\textdegree~pole-facing slopes at mid-latitudes exceed 273.15~K at high obliquity.
 However, \citeA{Mellon2001} reported that such ice should disappear completely before reaching the melting temperature.
-To test this possibility, we first compute the depth at which the subsurface is stable for present-day and 35\textdegree~obliquity with the 3D model.
-Subsurface ice is stable at depth $z_{\rm{ice}}$~(m) when the yearly-averaged water vapor density at the surface is equal to the one at the ice table \cite{Mellon2004, Schorghofer2005}.
+To test this possibility, we first compute the depth at which the subsurface is in equilibrium with the water vapor content in the atmosphere for present-day and 35\textdegree~obliquity with the 3D model.
+Subsurface ice is in equilibrium with the water vapor content in the atmosphere at depth $z_{\rm{ice}}$~(m) when the yearly-averaged water vapor density at the surface is equal to the one at the ice table \cite{Mellon2004, Schorghofer2005}.
 The thermal inertia of the layer below this depth is set to 1600~\tiu.
 Simulations are relaunched to include the effect of this large thermal inertia on the soil temperatures, and the process is iterated until the equilibrium depth has converged.
 Equilibrium depths for present-day climate and 35\textdegree~obliquity are presented in Figure \ref{fig:melting_ssi_stable}.

 The distribution of subsurface ice on pole-facing slopes for the present climate is discussed in \citeA{Lange2023ice}.
-At an obliquity of 35\textdegree~and \Lsp~=~90\textdegree, the modeled atmospheric humidity is so high that ice remains stable within the upper centimeters of the surface (Figure \ref{fig:melting_ssi_stable}c) at tropical latitudes and locally in dusty equatorial regions.
-These depths do not necessarily imply the presence of massive ice deposits at these latitudes and depths: they rather indicate that if such ice exists, it is stable.
+At an obliquity of 35\textdegree~and \Lsp~=~90\textdegree, the modeled atmospheric humidity is so high that ice remains is in equilibrium with the water vapor content in the atmosphere within the upper centimeters of the surface (Figure \ref{fig:melting_ssi_stable}c) at tropical latitudes and locally in dusty equatorial regions.
+These depths do not necessarily imply the presence of massive ice deposits at these latitudes and depths: they rather indicate that if such ice exists, it is is in equilibrium with the water vapor content in the atmosphere.
 However, even if massive ice is not present, ice can still form within the pores of the regolith.
-At an obliquity of 35\textdegree~and \Lsp~=~270\textdegree, ice is less stable near the surface and buries itself at greater depths ($>$~70~cm) due to lower atmospheric humidity.
+At an obliquity of 35\textdegree~and \Lsp~=~270\textdegree, ice is not in equilibrium with the water vapor content in the atmosphere near the surface, but is in equilibrium at greater depths ($>$~70~cm) due to lower atmospheric humidity.

 In all cases, we find that subsurface ice does not reach the melting temperature: the maximum temperature is 259~K, which occurs at an obliquity of 35\textdegree~and \Lsp~=~90\textdegree, when the ice is closest to the surface (Figures \ref{fig:melting_ssi_stable}c, d).
 For the present-day, the maximum subsurface ice temperature is 222.4~K and is 240.5~K at obliquity of 35\textdegree, \Lsp~=~270\textdegree.
 This result is expected: when stable, ice is generally not exposed to large diurnal or seasonal temperature variations; otherwise, sublimation would be too significant, preventing it from remaining in its equilibrium zone.
 Changing the thermal inertia of subsurface ice from 1600 to 800~\tiu~for instance does not change our conclusions: if a lower thermal inertia is used, the ice buries itself deeper than it would with a higher thermal inertia.
 This feedback mechanism ensures that the ice remains cold on average throughout the year.
 Finally, we have checked whether pore-filling ice or subsurface frost can melt.
 In all cases, the quantity of frost is too low and it sublimes very quickly before reaching the melting temperature of ice.
 We conclude that when ice is at its equilibrium depth, it cannot melt.